 With so little light pollution, it’s not surprising that the Isle of Skye is one of the best places to see the Northern Lights (aurora borealis) in the Scottish Highlands and Islands.

-Read more including how what you can do to improve your chances of seeing the Northern Lights: Can you see the Northern Lights in Scotland?
+Read more including how what you can do to improve your chances of seeing the Northern Lights.

 The Fairy Pools in Glen Brittle near the village of Carbost, is a popular tourist attraction for walkers and photographers.
 The River Brittle fills incredibly blue pools with crystal-clear water which look inviting to swim in.
 If you’re brave enough to indulge in a spot of wild swimming, you’re advised to bring a wetsuit.

 The Three Chimneys is an award-winning Scottish restaurant with 5-star accommodation, situated beside the sea in Colbost, Dunvegan on the Isle of Skye.
 The chef focuses on local produce with most ingredients come from a 20-mile radius and they are currently The Good Food Guide 2018 Editor’s Choice for UK Restaurant of the Year.

 Walking up to the Old Man of Storr is one of the most popular things to do on Skye for photographers, hikers and hill walkers.
 The Old Man is a large rock formation which is part of the Trotternish ridge in the north of the Isle of Skye.
 You can walk up and down the Storr on a 3.8km route, that takes about 1 hour and 15 minutes to complete.

 If you want a truly unique Scottish experience, take the opportunity to travel to the Scottish mainland from Skye crossing the Kylerhea straits by the last manually operated turntable ferry in Scotland.
 The “Glenachulish” ferry boat is over 40 years old and you won’t forget this historic trip.
 Please see the Glenelg-Skye Ferry website for more info.